 Anjani Mahadev Temple.
 The Shivling gets formed at a distance from the temple

-A magnificent ‘Shivling’ appears every year at Anjani Mahadev, out of nowhere.
+A magnificent Shivling appears every year at Anjani Mahadev, out of nowhere.
 A natural phenomenon enables the water from the waterfall at this spot to transform into a snow formation (Shivling) during freezing winters.
 Mythologically, people believe that Lord Hanuman’s mother Anjani meditated here.
 The slopes around the Shivling are named after the famous Rishi Bhrigu and are called the Bhrigu slopes.

 Snow Formation of Anjani Mahadev Shivling

-Anjani Mahadev Shivling
+The Anjani Mahadev Shivling ice formation

 Last leg of the trek to Anjani Mahadev

 The snow formation starts appearing by the end of December or earlier (if it snows enough) and manifests itself in full glory by mid-January.
 Its actual size varies every year, but during some winters, it reaches up to a humongous 20 feet in height and becomes a sight to behold!
+The best time to see the ice Shivling is between late December and February.

 Dashaur Lake